filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 5. Build and install Lotus

-   Lotus is compiled to operate on a single network,  run one of the following commands to build the lotus node for the specific lotus network.
+   Lotus is compiled to operate on a single network.
+Run one of the following commands to build lotus for your intended network.

    ```sh
    # mainnet